-He has been charged with incitement for allegedly spreading false or inflammatory information, an offense punishable by up to three years in prison.
+Fenster had already been charged with sedition for allegedly spreading false or inflammatory information.
+That offense is punishable by up to three years in prison.